isomerpages/moe-yuanchingsec/_sec-1-registration-2025-intake/Sec 1 Posting Group 3/PG3 Registration Matters.md

 for our Secondary One students.</p>
 <p>Please read this <a href="https://go.gov.sg/ycs-ip4-2025" rel="noopener noreferrer nofollow" target="_blank">letter</a> on the purchase of Personal
 Learning Device (PLD) before submitting your option below.</p>
-<p>• Click <a href="https://go.gov.sg/pdlpadmin" rel="noopener noreferrer nofollow" target="_blank">here</a> to
+<p>• A Parents Gateway (PG) notification will be sent out by 26 Dec 2024
-indicate if you would like to purchase a PLD with the school bulk purchase by <strong>10 Jan 2025.
-(Fri).</strong>
+for you to indicate your interest to purchase a PLD under the school bulk purchase.
+Please respond to the PG by <strong>6 Jan 2025 (Mon).</strong>
 </p>
-<p>• If you are unable to submit the form online, you may download the form
+<p>• If you are unable to indicate your interest to purchase via PG, you
-<a href="https://go.gov.sg/ycs-ip4hardcopy-2025" rel="noopener noreferrer nofollow" target="_blank">here<u> </u>
+may download the form <a href="https://go.gov.sg/ycs-ip4hardcopy-2025" rel="noopener noreferrer nofollow" target="_blank">here<u> </u></a>and submit
-</a>and submit it to the Form Teacher on the 1st day of school.
-You may also
-obtain the hardcopy form from the Form Teacher on the 1st day of school.</p>
+it to the Form Teacher on the 1st day of school.
+You may also obtain the hardcopy form from the Form Teacher on the 1st day of school.</p>
 <p>• If you are <u>pending transfer</u> or would like to use your <u>personal computing device</u> in
-school, please submit this <a href="https://go.gov.sg/ycs-pld-optout2025" rel="noopener noreferrer nofollow" target="_blank">opt out form</a>.
+school, please indicate in the PG notification.
 To ensure that your personal learning device is suitable, please refer to the specifications below.</p>
 <p><strong>Suitability of Student-Owned Device to Function as Personal Learning Device</strong>
 <br>
 </p>